History of Seychelles in Timeline

 By 2020, adult education classes helped raise adult literacy in Seychelles from 60% to a claimed 96%.

-Owing to the effects of COVID-19, Seychelles shut down its borders to international tourism in the year 2020.
+Due to the effects of COVID-19, Seychelles shut down its borders to international tourism in 2020.

-On 25 March 2021, Seychelles reopened its borders to international tourists following the progression of the national vaccination programme.
+On March 25, 2021, following a successful national vaccination program, Seychelles reopened its borders to international tourists.

 2021: Moutya Added to UNESCO List

-In 2021, the Moutya, a slave trade-era dance, was added to the UNESCO Intangible Cultural Heritage List.
+In 2021, the Moutya, a dance from the slave trade era, was added to the UNESCO Intangible Cultural Heritage List.

-According to the 2022 census, most Seychellois are Christians: 61.3% were Roman Catholic, 5.0% were Anglican and 8.6% follow other sects of Christianity.
+According to the 2022 census, the majority of Seychellois are Christians, with 61.3% identifying as Catholic, 5.0% as Anglican, and 8.6% following other Christian sects.

 In 2022, Seychelles had an estimated population of 100,600, making it the smallest country in Africa and the least populated sovereign African country.

-In January 2023, Seychelles announced the final stages of completing its marine spatial plan, aiming to become the second largest ocean area for its blue economy.
+In January 2023, Seychelles announced it was in the final stages of completing its marine spatial plan, aiming to become the second-largest ocean area at 1.35 million square kilometers in support of its blue economy, second to Norway.

-According to the 2023 V-Dem Democracy indices, Seychelles is ranked as the 43rd electoral democracy worldwide and 1st in Africa.
+According to the 2023 V-Dem Democracy indices, Seychelles is the 43rd-ranked electoral democracy worldwide and 1st-ranked electoral democracy in Africa.

-In May 2025, Seychelles is scheduled to host the 2025 FIFA Beach Soccer World Cup.
+In May 2025, Seychelles is set to host the 2025 FIFA Beach Soccer World Cup, marking the first time the event will be held in Africa.